Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 See what plans you qualify for in less than 2 minutes

-Home Warranty Renewal Cost: How Much Will You Pay?
+Home Warranty Renewal Cost: How Much Will You Pay in 2026?

 Renewal pricing generally mirrors initial signup rates, though some increases are common.
-Here's what to expect for 2026:
+According to NerdWallet's 2026 analysis, the national average is now about $73 per month ($876 per year) with service fees averaging $108.45 per visit.
+Here's what to expect at renewal in 2026:

 Plan Type Monthly Cost Annual Cost Service Fee Per Visit